 Time of Use (TOU) rates with a significant differential between on- and off-peak periods incentivize charging when electricity costs are relatively low and allow EVs to be fueled considerably cheaper per mile than the equivalent amount of gasoline.
 For example, PG&E’s EV Residential Rate offers two non-tiered, time-of-use plans for residential EV customers.
 EV-A combines your vehicle's electricity costs with those of your residence.
 EV-B involves the installation of another utility meter, which separates your vehicle's electricity costs from those of your home.
+For a full breakdown, we recommend reading our guide on the cost of gas cars vs the cost of electric cars.
 Smart EV chargers are commonly equipped with embedded metering that can achieve the load-shifting benefits of TOU rates without forcing EV adopters to subject their traditional household uses to very expensive peak period rates.
 Smart charging should also be used in tandem with time of use energy rates to optimize wholesale energy procurement costs and manage the local distribution grid as EV adoption scales in neighborhoods.

 The primary obstacles facing the transition to transportation electrification are infrastructure availability, electric system modernization, vehicle-grid integration, and the price differential between EVs and ICE vehicles.
 States can address these obstacles by incentivizing electric transportation technology through a combination of ratepayer- and taxpayer-funded investments as well as market mechanisms.
 Electric utilities can make foundational investments in distribution infrastructure needed to support electrified transportation, provide customer rebates for charging equipment and installation, and adopt rates for charging electricity that best gasoline prices.
 States can establish carbon markets, similar to California’s Low Carbon Fuel Standard (LCFS), that require fuel providers to reduce the carbon intensity of their fuel.
 The LCFS program allows clean fuel providers to generate carbon credits and can earn market revenues through selling these credits.
 These proceeds can be used in a variety of ways to incentivize clean transportation adoption, by funding point-of-sale EV rebates or utility EV supply equipment (EVSE) rebates, or by supporting the business activities of EV service providers (EVSPs), EVSE manufacturers, or automotive original equipment manufacturers (OEMs).
 LCFS-funded incentives can augment state taxpayer funds to assist in the electrification of public transit, ride sharing, and state-owned and operated fleets.
 Finally, state-level EV purchase rebates and auto OEM discounts can work alongside federal EV tax incentives to reduce the premium of EVs over ICE vehicles and encourage early adopters to make the switch.
 Here’s a breakdown of electric car incentives by state.